CodeforAustralia/foresight/geoserver/README.md

 ## Development, Testing and Deployment

-Geoserver included in the docker compose yaml
+Geoserver included in the docker deploy yaml

 ### Developing GS

-A "gsdata" folder/volume from the user directory needs to be mounted in the container.
+1. A "gsdata" folder/volume from the user directory needs to be mounted in the container.

 `./gsdata:/opt/geoserver/data_dir`